Artistic Research at the Archive of the GDR Opposition [working title]

 The project traces these overlooked history/ies, utopian realities, and visions with artistic sensitivity and puts them – through an exhibition, a publication and an events programme – into dialogue with the cultures and policies of a crisis-prone present.
 It draws on current artistic forms of working with archives, which not only look at the historical contents of documents, but also at archival and historicizing practices themselves as a field of conceptual and aesthetic processing.

 The project is based on the cooperation between invited artists and authors and the initiators and institutions involved (District and Robert-Havemann-Gesellschaft) in the proposed research and processing of the collections of the Archive located on the Campus of Democracy (former Stasi headquarters) in Berlin Lichtenberg.
 It involves international contributors who deal with the central themes of the project in various formats, in many cases from a sub-cultural and counter-cultural, queer-feminist, de-colonial and post-colonial perspective on archives or archival materials, the representation of history, the specific history of the former state socialist countries and their dissidences, as well as other international environmental, women’s, human rights, and peace movements.

 Artistic direction: Suza Husse and Elske Rosenfeld

-Archivists: Rebecca Hernandez Garcia, Frank Ebert, Christoph Ochs, Olaf Weißbach
+Project partners at the archive: Rebecca Hernandez Garcia, Frank Ebert, Christoph Ochs, Olaf Weißbach

 Artistic Research at the Archive of the GDR Opposition is funded by the Hauptstadtkulturfonds and supported by the Bundesbeauftragter für die Unterlagen des Staatssicherheitsdienstes der ehemaligen DDR.